Assateague Island National Seashore Osv Permits

 - Permittee must possess a valid state driver's license and be 18 years or older.

-- The following safety equipment is required and must be available for display upon request:
+- The following safety equipment is required and must be available for display upon request.
+Failure to have the required equipment can result in a fine:

 - Shovel (non-plastic) with minimum 6" square blade and 18" handle